smutindak/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7- script to create a file and insert text into it
 8 - Script to write into a file the contents of ls -la 9- Script to duplicate last line of the file
+10- Script to delete all files that end with a specific extension 11- Script to count number of directories and subdirectories